jundalisay/superblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Superphysics" >}}
 Yes.
+This is now known as 'scientism' propagated by materialists.

-Medicine is highly regulated.
-Material experiments are expensive.
+For example, medicine is highly regulated by governments.
+Material experiments, on the other hand, are expensive.
 We aim to surmount both impediments through our economic system.

 This is why, until 2030, most of our work is on Social Superphysics as economics and policies.
 The work on Bio and Material Superphysics will mostly be theoretical for now, though we've done [rudimentary experiments on levitation](/material/levitation) and preventing cancers from getting worse via alternative medicine.
 {{< /l >}}